-At Mount Roskill Grammar School we have a team of four Counsellors.
+At Mount Roskill Grammar School we have a team of five Counsellors.
 All have post-graduate counselling qualifications, and all are members of the New Zealand Association of Counsellors.
 We abide by the Code of Ethics of this association, which means that confidentiality is maintained unless there is an imminent risk to safety.

 Referrals are welcome from students, from staff and from family members.
 An appointment system is used to enable Counsellors to give our students uninterrupted sessions.
 Counsellors offer individual and group counselling, mediation and Restorative Justice facilitation and advocacy.
 They share a commitment of working towards a socially healthy and emotionally safe school.